 The Civil Affairs units are designed to prevent civilian interference with tactical operations, to assist commanders in discharging their responsibilities toward the civilian population, and to provide liaison with civilian government agencies.
-Sustainment Brigade (Special Operations) (Airborne) was activated Dec.
-2, 2005, as part of the overall Army Special Operations Forces logistics transformation.
-SBSO(A) provides combat service support and combat health support to Army SOF in the full spectrum of conflict.
+The 528th Sustainment Brigade (Airborne), formerly the Sustainment Brigade (Special Operations) (Airborne), was activated Dec.
+18, 2008.
+The 528th Sustainment Brigade (Airborne) provides combat service support and combat health support to Army SOF in the full spectrum of conflict.